 There are two types of court assessment orders:

-- community court assessment orders;
+- a community court assessment order;

 These are coercive orders that differ in terms of how the assessment is undertaken.

 A community court assessment order compels a person to be examined by an authorised psychiatrist to determine whether:

 - the person should be made subject to a temporary A court order saying that a person convicted of a criminal offence will be sent to a psychiatric hospital for treatment instead of going to prison. to be compulsorily treated in the community or taken to, and detained and treated in, a designated mental health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. (see s 45(1) MHA 2014);

 - the person satisfies the criteria in relation to the making of a court secure treatment order.

 An inpatient court assessment order compels a person to be taken to and detained at a designated mental health service.

 Once there, the person is to be examined by an authorised psychiatrist to determine whether:

 - the person should be made subject to a temporary treatment order (see s 45 MHA 2014);